the avi amalanshu lair

 Report (preprint, under peer review)

-Distributed machine learning has grown in popularity due to data privacy, edge computing, and large model training.
+Abstract: Distributed machine learning has grown in popularity due to data privacy, edge computing, and large model training.
 A subset of this class, Vertical Federated learning (VFL), aims to provide privacy guarantees in the scenario where each party shares the same sample space but only holds a subset of features.
 While VFL tackles key privacy challenges, it often assumes perfect hardware or communication (and may perform poorly under other conditions).
 This assumption hinders the broad deployment of VFL, particularly on edge devices, which may need to conserve power and may connect or disconnect at any time.
 To address this gap, we define the paradigm of Internet Learning (IL), which defines a context, of which VFL is a subset, and puts good performance under extreme dynamic condition of data entities as the primary goal.
 As IL represents a fundamentally different paradigm, it will likely require novel learning algorithms beyond end-to-end backpropagation, which requires careful synchronization across devices.
 In light of this, we provide some potential approaches for the IL context and present preliminary analysis and experimental results on a toy problem.

 This was the first bit of my work as a Summer Undergraduate Research Fellow at Purdue University.
 I helped Prof. Inouye design and program the experiments, and wrote the appendix and relevant sections of the paper.
 I also wrote an intermediate revision of the submission from scratch.
 This work was accepted to an ICML 2023 workshop.